pactus-project/pactus.org/docs/guide/learn-incentive.md

 | Always one coin per block                        | Initial block reward is 50 coin              |
 | No halving                                       | Halving happens every 4 years                |

-The way bitcoin distributes the tokens is a good solution for proof of work blockchain.
-Early contributors in bitcoin collect most of the tokens.
-This scheme in Proof of Stake blockchain will damage the network by powering early contributors.
+The way Bitcoin distributes the tokens is a good solution for Proof-of-Work blockchain.
+Early contributors in Bitcoin collect most of the tokens.
+This scheme in Proof-of-Stake blockchain will damage the network by powering early contributors.
 Simply because the validators are weighed by their stake.
 More stake, more power.

 ![Rewards in Bitcoin](../assets/images/bitcoin_reward.png)

 ![Rewards in Zarb](../assets/images/zarb_reward.png)

-In Zarb token distribution is flat.
-It means the reward for each block is fixed and doesn't change in time.
+In Zarb, the token distribution is flat.
+It means the reward for each block is fixed and does not change over time.
 There is no halving in Zarb.
-The flat reward is part of the consensus parameters and for the main net it set one coin per block.
+The flat reward is a part of the consensus parameters and, for the main net, it sets one coin per block.

 ![Token distribution in Bitcoin](../assets/images/bitcoin_token_distribution.png)

 ![Token distribution in Zarb](../assets/images/zarb_token_distribution.png)

-## Treasury account
+## Treasury Account

-Treasury account is special account and define at the genesis time.
-Treasury account at the genesis time holds total coins (21 million).
+A Treasury account is a special account and is defined at the genesis time.
+The treasury account at the genesis time holds the total coins (21 million).

-## Reward transaction
+## Reward Transaction

-The first transaction in each block is reward transaction.
+The first transaction in each block is the reward transaction.

 [^first]: [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)